etherforce/FeTSy/fetsy/scripts/app.coffee.md

 # Base file for FeTSy AngularJS app

 Initiate new angular module with the name 'FeTSy'.
-Load external libraries (AngularWAMP and JSData).
-Load our services and controllers as dependencies.
+Load external libraries (AngularWAMP and JSData) as dependencies.
+Load internal services and controllers as dependencies.

     angular.module 'FeTSy', [
         'js-data'